-HIV drugs that block this process are called entry inhibitors.
+- HIV drugs that block this process are called entry inhibitors.
 This family of drugs block attachment to gp41 or gp120 on the CD4 receptor or block the coreceptor CCR5.

-• After HIV attaches to the CD4 cell, it is absorbed into the main body of the cell.
+Monoclonal antibodies (mAbs) can also block this stage. - After HIV attaches to the CD4 cell, it is absorbed into the main body of the cell.
 As this happens, HIV first loses its outer shell.
 This leaves viral capsid with HIV and three key enzymes (a type of protein) that HIV uses to replicate.
-Most scientists say capsid releases its contents into the cell for the RT stage (see below).
-But new group thinks HIV DNA is made inside the capsid, and that is is then released directly into the cell nucleus.

-- The first enzyme is called RT.
+Some scientists say capsid releases its contents after infecting the cell.
+Others think the capsid only releases its contents into the cell nucleus just before the integration stage. - The first enzyme is called RT.
 This stands for reverse transcriptase.
 RT changes the single strand of HIV (called RNA) into a double strand to fit in with human DNA.
 Two different types of RT inhibitors (RTIs) block this process: (i) nucleoside/tide (NRTIs/NtRTIs), and (ii) non-nucleoside (NNRTIs). - The new double-stranded HIV crosses into the central nucleus of the CD4 cell.
 This is where HIV is integrated into human DNA.
 Drugs that block this process are called integrase inhibitors, abbreviated to INIs or INSTIs. - The CD4 nucleus then starts producing raw material to make new HIV.
 These long strands of new HIV particles need to be cut up and assembled as new virus.
 The enzyme involved in the cutting and assembling process is called protease.
 The HIV meds that block this process are called protease inhibitors. - The newly formed virus then has to leave the cell.
 Although there are currently no HIV drugs that block this stage, several drugs are in development.
 Budding inhibitors stop new HIV from leaving of the CD4 cell.
 Maturation inhibitors block the final assembly process.